 Education and Training

 Nova Scotia’s employment income data shows that, on average, individuals with higher levels of education have higher annual employment incomes.
-The median income for those with a postsecondary educational attainment below bachelor level was $9,390 higher than those with a high school graduation and $14,155 higher than those with less than high school.
+The median income for those with a postsecondary educational below bachelor level was $9,390 higher than those with a high school graduation and $14,155 higher than those with less than high school.

 The differences were even greater when compared to those with a university bachelor’s degree and above.
 The median income for those with a university bachelor’s degree and above was $29,538 higher than those with a high school graduation and $34,303 higher than those with less than a high school education.